mavryk-network/mavryk-signatory/README.md

 ## Alternative Remote Signers

-At least three other remote signers are available to use with Tezos.
-Tezos also provides native support for baking with a Ledger Nano.
+At least three other remote signers are available to use with Mavryk.
+Mavryk also provides native support for baking with a Ledger Nano.
 We encourage bakers to, at a minimum, review these projects.
 We are eager to collaborate and be peers with these great projects.

 * [Tezzigator's Azure remote signer](https://github.com/tezzigator/azure-tezos-signer)
 * [Tacoinfra's remote signer](https://github.com/tacoinfra/remote-signer)